 Recognized as a Leader in Cancer and Gynecologic Care

 We are designated a Comprehensive Cancer Center by the National Cancer Institute — one of only two in Illinois.
 U.S. News & World Report consistently ranks UChicago Medicine's cancer program among the top in the United States.
 Several of our faculty are recognized annually by Chicago magazine as Top Cancer Doctors.

 Our team includes highly trained specialists with deep expertise in all aspects of women’s cancer care, including the treatment of uterine cancer.
 They offer a broad range of treatments and areas of care, often partnering with other experts to fully address the needs and concerns of our patients.

-Our women's cancer specialists work closely with a multidisciplinary group of professionals including medical oncologists, pathologists, radiologists, radiation oncologists, physician assistants and nurses to create a treatment plan for even the most complex cases.
+Our women's cancer specialists work closely with a multidisciplinary group of professionals including medical oncologists, pathologists, cancer risk geneticists, radiologists, radiation oncologists, physician assistants and nurses to create a treatment plan for even the most complex cases.
 Because communication among these specialists is vital, the entire team meets weekly at a multidisciplinary tumor board to share information and insights — leading to the most effective, and often groundbreaking, treatments for our patients.

 UChicago Medicine's Comprehensive Cancer Center is a leader in the research and treatment of gynecological cancers, including uterine cancer.
 Our team is engaged in diverse areas of research including novel chemotherapy clinical trials, high-risk uterine cancer treatment and surveillance, treatment of non-operable patients and healthy lifestyle changes, such as weight loss and survivorship.